Medunan/Github-Followers-/README.md

 # Github Followers

-This based on Sean Allen's take home project and the app gets the user-id from the user and displays the details of that user.
+based on Sean Allen's take home project and the app gets the user-id from the user and displays the details of that user.

 UIKit